jtarrio/signals/docs/new-demod.md

 ### Choose a scheme name

-_Demodulator_ uses this scheme name internally to refer to your modulation scheme.
+Signals uses this scheme name internally to refer to your modulation scheme.
 Many programs will also show these names to the user, so your scheme name should be short, uncomplicated, and human-friendly.

 #### Example